 Krisha Kotak is the founder of tūla + tye, a boutique slow fashion and lifestyle brand with sustainability at its core.
 After being made redundant from her role as a travel PR due to the pandemic.
-She used her experience, along with a family history in the textiles industry, to start her our brand.
-Kotak, who is based in the United Kingdom, spotted a demand for loungewear, as the country went into lockdown and home working went hand-in-hand with comfort attire.
+She used her experience and family history in the textiles industry to start her own brand.
+Kotak, who is based in the United Kingdom, spotted a demand for loungewear as the country went into lockdown and home working went hand-in-hand with comfort attire.

 Can you talk a bit about your practice?

-My brand, tūla + tye, is all about slow fashion and giving new life to waste resources by creating something from them.
-Sustainability is at the core or the brand, and the first collection is all tie-dye loungewear made from recycled and organic materials, hand-dyed in the UK using eco-friendly pigments.
-I wanted to create something comfortable, inclusive and fun, whilst giving people a conscious option for the popular tie-dye trend.
+My brand, tūla + tye, is about slow fashion and giving new life to waste resources by creating something from them.
+Sustainability is at the brand's core, and the first collection is all tie-dye loungewear made from recycled and organic materials, hand-dyed in the UK using eco-friendly pigments.
+I wanted to create something comfortable, inclusive and fun whilst giving people a conscious option for the popular tie-dye trend.

 What does sustainability mean to you?

-As a whole, sustainability is still a work in progress and there is a lot to take into consideration.
-There are always going to be counter-arguments as to why recycled clothing isn’t as great for the planet as we think...how much energy was used in regenerating the yarn?
-How much water was used for the organic cotton?
-What’s the carbon footprint of importing goods that can’t be sourced in the UK?
+Sustainability is still a work in progress, and there is much to consider.
+There will always be counter-arguments as to why recycled clothing isn't as great for the planet as we think...how much energy was used in regenerating the yarn?
+How much water was used for organic cotton?
+What's the carbon footprint of importing goods that can't be sourced in the UK?
 The main thing for me is that individuals and companies should do what we can to minimise damage, and while there may still be parts of the process which need work, I firmly believe that making a conscious purchase is far better than not.

 How do you make your practice sustainable?

-tūla + tye products are made with high-quality sustainable materials from a mixture of pre- and post-consumer textiles, organic cotton, and recycled plastic bottles that have been transformed into polyester.
-These are hand-dyed in the UK using non-toxic pigments - some of which are even obtained from local factories who were prepared to let them go to waste.
+tūla + tye products are made with high-quality, sustainable materials from a mixture of pre-and post-consumer textiles, organic cotton, and recycled plastic bottles that have been transformed into polyester.
+These are hand-dyed in the UK using non-toxic pigments - some of which are even obtained from local factories that were prepared to let them go to waste.